 Before deciding to move out during a separation, you should carefully review your income and financial situation to determine if you can afford to do so.
 Moving out means having to locate and pay for a suitable house.
 This could be an issue if you and your spouse own the matrimonial home with a mortgage payment that must be made each month.

 If you and your spouse have children together, you must take into consideration the effect of moving out during a separation could have on your relationship with them.
 Unless the parties in a divorce proceeding settle the issue of child custody and access to the children between themselves, courts using the following criteria to decide custody:

-- Relationship each parent has with the children
+- The relationship each parent has with the children

-- Parent who can offer stability to the children
+- A parent who can offer stability to the children

 - Future plans of each parent for the care of the children